Alberto199810/FinTech-Proj-NA/README.md

 ## BALLOT OPTIONS

 The main contract of our project, where almost all the main operations happen is **CommitRevealElections**.
 Below are presented the relevant features.
-The most important thing in our context is that *confidentiality* will always be secured: **nobody (even with a block inspector) will ever have the chance of seeing for who you committed your vote before the start of the reveal period.**
+The most important thing in our context is that *confidentiality* will always be secured: **nobody (even with a block inspector) will ever have the chance of seeing for whom you committed your vote before the start of the reveal period.**

 #### IMPORTANT: All the following features are modifiable by the owner of the contract when he sets up the constructor for the contract.
 He/She is totally free of deciding each of these options.